yashmadhwal/secureDataTransmission/README.md

 You can explore Ganache UI to explore blockchain or use web3py library for python to get detailed analysis.

-Based on this contract, we conducted the following experiments.
-(To be continued)
+Based on this contract, we conducted the experiments.